The Methodology

 How It Is Built

 SeanPropApp is a Next.js application with a client-first architecture.
-The full Proposition Prompt methodology is embedded in the client bundle and executes against your chosen AI provider (Anthropic Claude or OpenAI GPT-4) using your own API key.
-The server acts as a thin CORS proxy: it relays requests to the AI provider without storing, logging, or reading any content.
+The full Proposition Prompt methodology is embedded in the client bundle and executes against your chosen AI provider.
+You can run it on your existing Claude subscription with no API key (via the local CLI bridge or by connecting an MCP host), or bring your own Anthropic or OpenAI API key.
+The server acts as a thin CORS proxy: it relays requests without storing, logging, or reading any content, and on the bridge path your content never reaches our servers at all.

 Authentication and session management run on Supabase.
 Optional Google Drive sync stores analysis outputs in your own Drive account.
 All analysis data lives in your browser's IndexedDB by default, with cloud storage as an opt-in addition.